 (Let us endure, let us wait.
 When we really need it, the One who is guiding us will send us people who would help us.
 The day will come when God will use an instrument to help us.)

 And surely, God heard their pleas.
 The Members Church of God International (MCGI) brethren happily granted the request of the Aetas in Capas, Tarlac for goats.
-They were also given relief goods and the opportunity to talk with MCGI Elders to find out how else the Church could be of help to them.
+They were also given relief goods and the opportunity to talk with MCGI Servants to find out how else the Church could be of help to them.

 “Ako po ay lubos na nagpapasalamat unang-una sa Panginoon at kay Kuya Daniel at sa MCGI na sila po walang sawa na tumulong sa amin, sila po ay nagmamalasakit kahit kami ay nasa liblib na lugar.
 Sana po matulungan kaming lahat ng katutubo dito sa bayan ng Capas,” Victor Valentin of Indigenous People’s Mandatory Representative remarked.